rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 - Test Data: `{name}_[subname]`
 - Dynamic Variables: `{name}_[subname]`

-### Naming Elements
+### Elements

-The next paragraphes define the element name scheme of which packages, files and variables consit of.
+This section defines the element names which are part of the naming scheme of packages, files and variables.

-#### Naming of Page Elements
+**Page Elements**

 - **Homepage**: main landing page.
 - **Search**: search box and search result page.